-Gladiator is not a top-of-the-line garage cabinet, but they are a really good storage cabinet for the money.
+Gladiator is not a top-of-the-line garage cabinet, but they are an excellent storage cabinet for the money.

-I wanted durable, great looking garage storage cabinets but can’t justify spending thousands of dollars.
+I wanted durable, great-looking garage storage cabinets, but I can’t justify spending thousands of dollars.
 That’s a big reason why I went with Gladiator GarageWorks.

-Gladiator costs about a third as much as Vault or BaldHead, so it’s a great value for the money.
+Gladiator costs about a third as much as Vault or BaldHead.

-Even when you compare them to Craftsman, Kobalt or some of the other cabinets you see at Lowe’s or Home Depot, the Gladiator garage cabinets still win out in my opinion.
+Even compared to Craftsman, Kobalt, or some other cabinets at Lowe’s or Home Depot, the Gladiator garage cabinets come out on top.

-Maybe what I like best about Gladiator garage storage is that they have a ton of different cabinet options to choose from.
+What I like best about Gladiator garage storage is that they have various cabinet options to choose from.

-Want a modular system where you can reposition the cabinets on your wall whenever you want?
-They can do that too.
+How about a modular system where you can reposition the cabinets on your wall whenever you want?
+They can do that, too.

-Overall, it’s a good, all-around lineup that you can be happy with, without paying a fortune for it.
+Overall, it’s a good, all-around lineup that’ll look good without costing a fortune.